 U.S. Citizens can ask the government for family-based visas for many of their family members.
 However, unless the individual is an immediate family member, they might have to wait years before it is approved.
 The United States strictly limits the number of family-based visas it distributes each year.
-Annually, it offers:
+Annually, it offers the following:

 - 23,400 visas for the unmarried sons and daughters of U.S. citizens (your unmarried child’s minor children are also included in this group)

 - 23,400 visas for your married children, their spouses, and their children